Tremonton, Utah: History

 Although the first settlers came to the Tremonton area in 1888, it remained largely uninhabited until just before 1900, when land agents started promoting the Bear River Valley as a place for Midwestern farmers to relocate.
 Small groups from Nebraska and Illinois began to arrive in 1898.
 These settlers were a diverse blend of Protestant faiths, in contrast to their mostly Mormon neighbors.
 Then an Apostolic Christian Church group came in 1901–1904.
 The main body was from Tremont, Illinois, joined by a few families from Ohio and Kansas.
 Mostly of German descent, this group was referred to as the "German colony".

 When a townsite was laid out in 1903, the new town was named "Tremont" at the request of the German colony.
 Within four years, the post office had it renamed "Tremonton" due to confusion with the central Utah town of Fremont.
 Around 1907 the congregation was caught up in a larger schism of the Apostolic Church.
 Some moved back to the Midwest, and the German colony came to an end.
 But the church left a permanent mark in the name of Tremonton.

 2025 shooting of police

 On August 18, 2025, two police officers were shot dead in town, and one other officer and K9 unit were wounded by gunfire resulting from an alleged domestic disturbance suspect that occurred outside the suspect's house at around 9 p.m.
+It started when the suspect's wife called 911 and reported her husband abusing her.
+Mass police and law enforcement officers arrived at the scene minutes later.
 Explosives were discovered in the suspect's house.
-The alleged shooter was immediately detained.
+The alleged shooter was immediately detained, and currently is in the Utah State Jail.